navjot12/Live-Cricket-Scores/ReadMe.md

 The script has been carefully crafted to handle improper inputs for flawless user experience.

 The code might seem crazy to look at as there has been a lot of scraping, cleaning and formatting of data.
 Further more, bowling scorecards have been directly extracted from the html code without the use of beautiful-soup.
 This has been done since the tables containing bowling scorecards were not extractable from beautiful-soup.

+Now, enter the team for which you wish to see the scorecard as a command line argument to directly skip to the scorecard!